FREQUENTLY ASKED QUESTIONS

 WHAT IS THE TUITION FOR THE PROGRAM?

-The projected tuition fees for Canadian/permanent residence students entering the program in the 2015/2016 academic year are:
+The projected tuition fees for Canadian/permanent residence students entering the program are:

 Note: the tuition does not include mandatory supplementary fees.